scoopex/apache_logpipe/README.md

 DONE:
 -----

+- Maintain a "current" link for the logfile
 - Add a signal handler which closes logfile and output statistics
 - Implement ansynchronous statistics calculation
 - Implement ansynchronous statistics submission to zabbix